 Reminder and update: Improving adult rehabilitation services online questionnaire

-As noted in the 17 April bulletin, we are inviting CCGs to complete a brief online questionnaire about adult rehabilitation services.
+As noted in the 17 April bulletin, we are inviting CCGs (this document is no longer available here but can be found on the National Archives website) to complete a brief online questionnaire about adult rehabilitation services.

 The purpose is to establish a baseline of adult rehabilitation services commissioned by the NHS across England; to understand availability, gaps and identify priorities.
 We also hope the process of completing the questionnaire will support CCGs by providing a tool and process to assist local mapping.

 The questionnaire can be accessed here.
 The deadline is now Friday, 6 June 2014.
 A guide (this document is no longer available here but can be found on the National Archives website) is attached to support completion.

 For further information please contact Bushara Bostan.

 CCG representatives on the Programme of Care boards

 NHS England is seeking a CCG representative to sit on one of the specialised commissioning programme of care boards.
 The five programme of care boards oversee specialised commissioning policy and strategy within their clinical area.
 A representative is sought for the Internal Medicine board.

 For further information or to express an interest please contact Felicity Taylor.

 Assuring Transformation Publication of 31 March data

 NHS England will publish the data for the 31 March Assuring Transformation data collection on 15 May 2014.
 This data collection was in relation to transfer dates for people with learning disabilities, autism and behaviour that challenges.
 We wish to express our thanks to the CCGs and NHS England specialised commissioning teams for their support in the collection of the data.